U.S. Bank retail credit application

 There are several core goals of this design effort.

-- First, reduce the time a user spends filling out a digital application for an instant line of credit.
+- Reduce the time a user spends acquiring a new instant line of credit.

-- Third, provide a modern, consistent, and customizable platform for partners.
+- Provide a modern, customizable platform for partners.

 For perspective, the following image is the legacy application.